akando42/next-map/public/content/posts/09-25/index.md

 ![Good Friday Agreement](https://storage.googleapis.com/spykman-world/Good_Friday_Agrement.png)

-### Northern Ireland and Hong Kong, Two Scars from the British Rule.
+### Hong Kong, The Royal Navy Launchpoint to Conquer China

 Like Ireland, Hong Kong was a colony of the British Empire.
 Hong Kong island became part of the Empire after the British Victory in the First Opium War in 1842.
 And the Hongkong Peninsula and Lantau Island also became part of the British Empire after the Second Opium war and the march on Beijing.
 After two Opium Wars, it became Legal to sell drugs to local Chinese citizens and soldiers without any interference from the Qing local officers.